Commutative exact algebras and modular tensor categories: Witt equivalence and VOA extensions

 As in the semisimple case, the above definition yields an equivalence relation on the class of non-degenerate braided FTCs.
-We denote the Witt equivalence class of a braided category $\C$ as $[\C]$.
+We denote the Witt equivalence class of a non-degenerate braided finite tensor category $\C$ as $[\C]$.
 We denote the set of Witt equivalence classes of braided finite tensor categories as $\W^{\ns}$.
 Then, we get the following results immediately. \begin{lemma} \begin{enumerate} \item[\textnormal{(a)}] The set $\W^{\ns}$ is an abelian group. \item[\textnormal{(b)}] Let $A$ be a haploid, commutative, exact algebra in $\C$.
-Then $[\C]=[\C_A^{\loc}]$ in $\W^{\ns}$. \item[\textnormal{(c)}] $\C\in[\Vect] \iff \C\simeq \Z(\D)$ for some finite tensor category $\D$. \item[\textnormal{(d)}] Let $\D$ be a non-degenerate topologizing braided tensor subcategory of some non-degenerate braided FTC $\C$.
-Then $[\D][\Z_{(2)}(\D\subset \C)] = [\C]$ in $\W^{\ns}$. \item[\textnormal{(e)}] For a FTC $\C$ and a nondegenerate braided FTC $\D$ with fully faithful tensor functor $\D\rightarrow\Z(\C)$, we have $[\Z_{(2)}(\D\subset\Z(\C))] = [\oD]$ in $\W^{\ns}$. \end{enumerate} \end{lemma} \begin{proof} (a) The group operation in $\W^{\ns}$ is given by Deligne product and the identity element is $[\Vect]$.
+Then $[\C]=[\C_A^{\loc}]$ in $\W^{\ns}$. \item[\textnormal{(c)}] Let $\D$ be a non-degenerate topologizing braided tensor subcategory of some non-degenerate braided FTC $\C$.
+Then $[\D][\Z_{(2)}(\D\subset \C)] = [\C]$ in $\W^{\ns}$. \item[\textnormal{(d)}] For a FTC $\C$ and a nondegenerate braided FTC $\D$ with fully faithful tensor functor $\D\rightarrow\Z(\C)$, we have $[\Z_{(2)}(\D\subset\Z(\C))] = [\oD]$ in $\W^{\ns}$. \end{enumerate} \end{lemma} \begin{proof} (a) The group operation in $\W^{\ns}$ is given by Deligne product and the identity element is $[\Vect]$.
 Since $\C\boxtimes\oC\simeq \Z(\C)$, the inverse of $[\C]$ is $[\oC]$.

 (b) By Theorem~\ref{cor:ndBFTC-Z(C-A)}(a), $\Z(\C_A)\simeq \oC\boxtimes\C_A^{\loc}$.
 Now, the claim follows by Theorem~\ref{thm:Witt-equivalence}(c).